How Heavy Metals Disrupt Thyroid Function: The Role of HTMA Testing

 • Mercury primarily affects thyroid health through selenium depletion and impaired T4-to-T3 conversion.

-• Arsenic disrupts thyroid hormone synthesis by inhibiting thyroid peroxidase.
+• Arsenic interferes with thyroid hormone synthesis by inhibiting thyroid peroxidase.

 • Cadmium accumulates in thyroid tissue long term, altering hormone regulation and receptor signalling.